joevandebilt/Legend-Of-Drongo/README.txt

 - Wrote Help.txt and added it to the basic file set.
 - Changed combat to not allow bribes after an enemy has been attacked
 - Moved engine 'help' command to output text file containing help file.

+v2.5.5
+- Added parameters to accept upper case file extensions, such as WAV or Wav
+- Fixed music browse command
+- Allowed music browse to accept both name and number of songs, i.e input 1 for song 1 or input name of song 1 to play.
+- Improved Tutorial world to show off new features.
+- Added Null Checks to foreach loops
+- Added Explored bool to room class
+- Add Draw map function to draw local area that has been explored.

 If you encounter an error, please email to error file to joevandebilt@live.co.uk, or report it on gitHub